Gleoman/CV/README.md

 I am a career switcher from law who is excited by this fresh coding challenge and all the opportunities that lie ahead.

 I recently completed a 4 month coding bootcamp at Makers Academy in London where I learnt Ruby, Ruby-on-Rails, JavaScript, Python and Django.
-I also had exposure to back-end tech in nodejs and postgres, among others.
+I also had exposure to back-end tech in Node.js and PostgreSQL, among others.
 Beyond individual tech, the course at Makers had a strong emphasis on TDD and BDD software development within a wider context of Agile and XP values, which has shaped and guided my individual learning and development as a coder.

 I am now in a position to build on both my front-end and back-end experience and I am looking for a first coding role that will challenge and stretch me as both a developer and a professional.